kwai/blaze/README.md

 - Ask questions you're wondering about.
 - Share ideas.
 - Engage with other community members.
-- Welcome others and are open-minded.
+- Welcome others who are open-minded.
 Remember that this is a community we build together 💪 .

 ## License